Magenic/ReleaseNotesVSTSTask/README.md

 # How do I create a template?
 A template is simply a text file and can be in any number of formats.
 This task will read in the text and do simple token replacement.
 You may use some or any of the following tokens which will be replaced with the given values:

-|BUILD_BUILDID| - the build id from the build environment variable of the same name.
+|BUILD_BUILDID| - the build id from the build environment variable of the same name.</br>
-|BUILD_BUILDNUMBER| - the build number from the build environment variable of the same name.
+|BUILD_BUILDNUMBER| - the build number from the build environment variable of the same name.</br>
-|BUILD_SOURCEVERSION| - the source version from the build environment variable of the same name.
+|BUILD_SOURCEVERSION| - the source version from the build environment variable of the same name.</br>
-|BUILD_SOURCEBRANCHNAME| - the branch name from the build environment variable of the same name.
+|BUILD_SOURCEBRANCHNAME| - the branch name from the build environment variable of the same name.</br>
-|BUILD_REPOSITORY_URI| - The URI to the repository where the code exists for the build, from the build environment variable of the same name.
+|BUILD_REPOSITORY_URI| - The URI to the repository where the code exists for the build, from the build environment variable of the same name.</br>
-|BUILD_BUILDURI| - the URI for this build, from the build environment variable of the same name.
+|BUILD_BUILDURI| - the URI for this build, from the build environment variable of the same name.</br>
-|CURRENT_DATE_UTC| - The date and time this task was run in UTC.
+|CURRENT_DATE_UTC| - The date and time this task was run in UTC.</br>

 |BUILD_QUERY_ONE| - The first defined query results.
 |BUILD_QUERY_TWO| - The second defined query results.